tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 BASE_BRANCH=master
 ```

-To load these .env values in the front-end, your `next.config` will need to be configured.
+To load these .env values in the front-end, your [`next.config`](https://nextjs.org/docs/api-reference/next.config.js/introduction) file will need to be configured.
 We will also use the `dotenv` package to load our `.env` file:

 `npm install --save dotenv`